bigben130/Cybersecurity-Project-1/README.md

 <img src="https://github.com/bigben130/Cybersecurity-Project-1/blob/main/Diagrams/Korea-VM-ELK%20Kibana%20Screen%20Shot.png">

-### Downloading Filebeat
+### Activating Filebeat

-For the filebeat playbook we can access the file from the kibana site we accessed at http://52.141.5.171:5601/app/kibana, we will now find the tab "add log data", then locate the "system log" box and click, then under the 'Getting Started' heading we find the "DEB" tab and click, we can see here that the comands to download and install filebeat.
+For the filebeat playbook we can access the file from the kibana site we accessed at http://52.141.5.171:5601/app/kibana, we will now find the tab "add log data", then locate the "system log" box and click, then under the 'Getting Started' heading we find the "DEB" tab and click, we can see here that the commands to download and install filebeat.

 Download
 ```bash